asilvadesigns/fightthebunnies/_posts/2017-05-18-weapon-of-choice.md

 ---
 title: My weapon of choice
 ---
 Alacritty, Tmux, Neovim equals much yes, such wow.
-Plus you gotta have operator mono with the NerdFonts, just look at this beauty...
+Plus you gotta have operator mono with the NerdFonts, just look at this gorgeous beauty...

 <img data-toggle="lightbox" src="{{ site.baseurl }}/img/5-18-2017__weapon-of-choice.png" alt="alacritty terminal with tmux and neovim">